-The Medicare and insurance documentation regulations for skilled home care services change so rapidly that it can be a challenge to keep up and stay compliant.
+The Medicare and insurance documentation regulations for skilled home health care services change so rapidly that it can be a challenge to keep up and stay compliant.
 Add in the fact that a significant amount of detailed information is required, and you may find that your agency is challenged with keeping it all straight.
 When your team is documenting the skilled services they provided, it’s important for them to be thorough, yet succinct.

 To help your team ensure nothing is missed, we’re going to break this down into four manageable categories and highlight the documentation requirements for each: